 My research explores the fields of "ocean food systems", "ecological aquaculture" and the FAO ecosystems approach to aquaculture.
-I consider Maine as our living laboratory for our local to global research.
-I am a co-PI on the $20 mil, 5-year (to 2019) NSF EPSCoR UMaine/UNE SEANET program to develop aquaculture in Maine.
-I am also co-PI on the $1.3 mil, 3-year (to 2021) Department of Energy MARINER project to develop seaweed aquaculture for energy and bioproducts.
-I am interested in aquatic farming ecosystems and sustainability science as they relate to aquaculture development - especially the "new" rubric of "social-ecologcal systems" as it applies to combined fisheries and aquaculture seafood ecosystems, which I call "ocean food systems".
+I consider Maine as our living laboratory for our local to global research in the North Atlantic.
+I am a co-PI on the $20 mil., 5-year (to 2019) NSF EPSCoR UMaine/UNE SEANET program to develop sustainable aquaculture in Maine.
+I am also co-PI with the USNA on the $1.3 mil, 3-year (to 2021) Department of Energy MARINER project to develop seaweed aquaculture for energy and bioproducts.
+I am interested in ocean/aquatic farming ecosystems and sustainability science as they relate to aquaculture development - especially the "new" rubric of "social-ecologcal systems" as it applies to combined fisheries and aquaculture seafood ecosystems, which I call "ocean food systems".
 I am interested in understanding the trophic ecology of detritus in marine/aquatic systems and using this knowledge to develop better siting and innovative engineering of marine/aquatic aquaculture systems.
 I consider fisheries and aquaculture sciences to be inseparable "pracademics" where applied issues and problems of coastal places and peoples lead to research outcomes that contribute not only to the advancement of the coastal/aquatic sciences but also to leadership capacity development and practical problem-solving.
-Therefore, my research inquiries, approaches, and activities are devoted to developing partnerships that are transdisciplinary, international, highly collaborative, done in teams, and require development of partnerships across the natural and social sciences and engineering fields.
-I interact closely with professionals having expertise in the human dimensions of marine/aquatic ecosystems and especially those who relate to the envionemtn to human health and wellness, both also those with expertise in marine planning, governance, and the comprehensive evaluations of new ocean/large lake uses (aquaculture, renewable energy, etc.).
+Therefore, my research inquiries, approaches, and activities are devoted to developing partnerships that are transdisciplinary, international, highly collaborative, are done in teams, and are ones that require the development of partnerships across the natural and social sciences and engineering fields.
+I also interact closely with professionals having expertise in the human dimensions of marine/aquatic ecosystems and especially those who relate to the envionemtn to human health and wellness, both also those with expertise in marine planning, governance,

 2017.
 Costa-Pierce, B.A. and R. Langan.
 The global imperative to develop new models of open ocean aquaculture for accelerating large-scale food and energy production.
 In: B.H.
 Buck and R. Langan (eds.)
 Aquaculture Perspective for Multi-Use Sites in the Open Ocean.
 The Untapped Potential for Marine Resources in the Anthropocence.
 Springer Nature, Cham, Switzerland.